 - Letters of recommendations – average of the three LOR counts as 20% of total score

 - Interview – counts as 50% of total score

 The foundation’s Executive Director will NOT be a part of the scoring process for the scholarship selection process.
 The executive director’s role is to:

 - manage the logistics of the submission of applications, communications between the foundation and applicants and parents/guardians and set up interviews with the Scholarship Advisory Committee.

 Though only three members of the advisory selection committee will be assigned to give scores when reading essay responses, letters of recommendations and conducting interviews, in case of a conflict of interest an advisory member might be changed out for another of the advisory committee members.
 Advisory committee members will be assigned to these scholarship applicants based on a lack of conflict of interest that may occur.
 Each scholarship advisory member will score the submitted essays, interviews and Letter of Recommendations individually and write scores on a total scoring sheet.
-After each document is scored for their assigned applicant they will return scores to the Executive Director to tally.
+After each document is scored for their assigned applicant the team members will come to consensus on a score in each of the three areas and the team’s facilitator will return scores to the Executive Director.
 Once all scores are tallied the results will be sent out to the foundation’s Board President to sign off on and then winning recipients will be notified.
 All Bright Stars Scholarship Advisory Committee members will be required to sign a confidentiality document for any and all submitted applications and corresponding documents by applicants stating they may not discuss nor disclosure information on documents nor outcomes.
 No Bright Stars Advisory Committee member will see any financial documents of families of students who submit applications.
-Only the foundation’s executive director will view those documents during the vetting process to ensure an applicant meets criteria for moving on to Step 2 in the process.
+Only the foundation’s Executive Director will view those documents during the vetting process to ensure an applicant meets criteria for moving on to Step 2 in the process.